Last Year's Winner: One For Arthur

 PREVIOUS GRAND NATIONAL EXPERIENCE

-Five of the last 16 winners ran in the previous season’s Grand National and nine winners in the same time period had run in any race over the spruce-topped fences.
-Since Hallo Dandy won in 1984 having finished fourth the previous season, only Amberleigh House has won having finished in the first four 12 months earlier from as many as 19 defending title holders and 55 horses placed second, third or fourth to take their chance again.
-Top-four finishers from the previous year have an excellent completion record though with 48 of those returning 74 contenders safely negotiating all 30 fences again.
+Five of the last 17 winners ran in the previous season’s Grand National and ten winners in the same time period had run in any race over the spruce-topped fences.
+One For Arthur became the second winner to prep in the Becher Chase of the same season.
+Since Hallo Dandy won in 1984 having finished fourth the previous season, only Amberleigh House has won having finished in the first four 12 months earlier from as many as 19 defending title holders and 56 horses placed second, third or fourth to take their chance again.
+Top-four finishers from the previous year have an excellent completion record though with 49 of those returning 75 contenders safely negotiating all 30 fences again.

 ‘WELL-IN’ AT THE WEIGHTS

-Ruby Walsh has the best record of current jockeys having won on Papillon (2000) and Hedgehunter (2006) and he has completed the course on seven other occasions (four of which finishing second, third or fourth) from 12 rides.
-Leighton Aspell has ridden two of the last three winners and Barry Geraghty won on Monty’s Pass (2003) and has also ridden four other horses into a place from 16 attempts.
-Paul Moloney has not ridden the winner but he remarkably reached a place for seven consecutive years up until finishing 12th last year.
+Ruby Walsh has the best record of current jockeys having won on Papillon (2000) and Hedgehunter (2006) and he has completed the course on eight other occasions (four of which finishing second, third or fourth) from 13 rides.
+Leighton Aspell has ridden two of the last four winners and Barry Geraghty won on Monty’s Pass (2003) and has also ridden four other horses into a place from 16 attempts.
+Paul Moloney has not ridden the winner but he remarkably reached a place for seven consecutive years up until 2016.

 LUCK OF THE IRISH

-A total of 25 Irish-trained horses have won the Grand National (Matthew being the first in 1847) and Rule The World became the first for eight years last season.
+A total of 25 Irish-trained horses have won the Grand National (Matthew being the first in 1847) and Rule The World became the first for eight years two years ago.
 Interestingly, five of the last six Irish-trained winners going back to 1999 had run over hurdles in one of their previous two races.

 Regarding race tactics, although 21 of the last 27 winners raced prominently after the first circuit enjoying themselves in front or just off the pace, very recent winners have been given more patient rides.
 Prominent racers have a tremendous record in one-lap races over these fences, which is not quite as strong as over longer distances but it is not too far off.
 However, of those most-recent Grand National winners not to have raced bang on the pace once the field heads out for the second circuit, four have been in just the last eight years.